SergioHC95/shrugger/README.md

 - **Scripts**: Utility scripts go in `scripts/`, with analysis scripts in `scripts/analysis/`
 - **Outputs**: All generated files (plots, data) go in `outputs/`
 - **Configuration**: Use `config.json` (from template) for tokens and settings
-- **No clutter**: Keep project root clean - use appropriate subdirectories

 ## License